cnbbooks/lfe-casting-spels/book/part8/2-lose.md

 not doomed!
 ```

-And then a few more reveals this:
+After a few more seconds you see this:

 ```lisp
 Confident that you will never pick up the frog again, things get a bit fuzzy.